WafflesExploits/Python-Print-In-CPP/README.md

    // Example 4: More arguments than placeholders print("Only one placeholder: {}", "First", "Second");
-   // Output: Only one placeholder: First [Error: Extra arguments provided]
+   // Output: Only one placeholder: First
+   // [!]
+Error: Extra arguments provided

    // Example 5: Fewer arguments than placeholders print("Missing arguments: {} and {}", "Only one");
-   // Output: Missing arguments: Only one and  [Error: Missing arguments]
+   // Output: Missing arguments: Only one and
+   // [!]
+Error: Missing arguments

    // Example 6: Escaped braces
    print("Use double braces to include literals: {{}} and replace {}", "this");